palewire/first-visual-story/readthedocs/index.rst

 [PICTURE OF EMPTY SVG]

 Two more setup steps before we actually start making our charts.
 First, if we simply start drawing data onto the SVG, we'll likely see areas where the data clips off the chart.
-We can avoid this by defining pre-set margins we'll use throughout the process.
-Add the below margins right under where you define the width and height.
+We can avoid this by defining a pre-set margin we'll use throughout the process.
+Add the below margin value right under where you define the width and height.

 .. code-block:: javascript
     :emphasize-lines: 7